camel-ai/camel_chat/README.md

 This is the user interface that users will interact with.

 # Acknowledgements
-We heavily borrow from the open source project lm-sys/FastChat and artidoro/qlora.
+We heavily borrow from the open source projects lm-sys/FastChat and artidoro/qlora.
 We thank them for sharing their work and contributing to the open source community.